Mikaela/mikaela.github.io/pages/about.markdown

     * Might apply more to children, but it's a feature so one won't simply get healed from it.

+*I have afterwards learned that I am also a [Higly Sensitive Person (HSP](https://en.wikipedia.org/wiki/Sensory_processing_sensitivity), but it overlaps with autism a little and I don't know what to start typing it and it's piece of information that would mainly interest another HSP like many other things on this page, so I am just leaving it here.*

 ## Ace & Relationship Anarchist

 *I am asexual and possibly relationship anarchist, but it will be seen...*